St. Louis County, Missouri

-The two projects outlined below demonstrate that when communities work together to craft long-term flood mitigation solutions this can benefit a much bigger population, but when they work in isolation what helps one city may hurt another.
-Community leaders throughout St. Louis County have been working together for three decades to create The Meramec River Greenway, a program to acquire land along 108 miles of the river and conserve it as parks and wetlands.
+The two projects outlined below demonstrate that when communities work together to craft long-term flood mitigation solutions, it can benefit a much larger population, but when they work in isolation, what helps one city may hurt another.
+Community leaders throughout St. Louis County have been working together for three decades to create the Meramec River Greenway, a program to acquire land along 108 miles of the river and conserve it as parks and wetlands.

-As of 2013, the organization had preserved roughly 9,000 acres of flood plain.
-FEMA estimates that the buyouts and conservation of land prevent an average of $7.7 million in flood damage annually, while the project also provides parks and recreational areas that benefit citizens throughout the county.
+As of 2013, the organization had preserved roughly 9,000 acres of floodplain.
+FEMA estimates that the buyouts and conservation of land prevent an average of $7.7 million in flood damage annually, while the project also provides parks and recreational areas that benefit residents throughout the county.

-In 2007 the town of Valley Park built a $49 million, 3.2-mile 100-year levee to protect its 7,000 citizens from floods.
-The project, which was paid for jointly by the Army Corps of Engineers and the community, eliminated the need for flood insurance in Valley Park, improved home values, and prevented flooding during events in 2008 and 2016.
+In 2007, the town of Valley Park built a $49 million, 3.2-mile 100-year levee to help reduce the flood risk to its 7,000 residents from floods.
+The project, which was paid for jointly by the US Army Corps of Engineers and the community, significantly reduced the cost of flood insurance within the leveed area in Valley Park, improved home values, and prevented flooding during events in 2008 and 2016.
 The levee protected Valley Park's residents, but some argued that it worsened flooding issues in communities downstream.

 Benefits of mitigation

-Lack of regulation of development in the flood plain has had significant consequences for one community
+Lack of developmental regulation in the floodplain has had significant consequences for one community